What You’ll Learn 📊

 'Fast on trigger' triggered data file

-Note that there is a new 'trigger mode' button in the data preview.
-This gives us a chance to review the trigger events without zooming in the data.
-If we press it, the first trigger event is automatically zoomed in.
-The trigger mode button changes to the arrows button where we can browse between the events.
-If we press those two buttons, the recorder shows the trigger events one by one.
-On the data preview, we see the currently selected trigger event.
-On the first trigger, the only arrow is available - to navigate forward to the second trigger and on last trigger, only arrow is available - to navigate backward.
+Note that a new trigger mode button ![trigger icon] is available in the data preview.
+This feature allows you to review trigger events without manually zooming into the data.
+When pressed, the first trigger event is automatically zoomed in.
+The trigger mode button then changes to navigation arrows ![arrows icon], enabling you to browse between events.
+By using these buttons, the recorder displays the trigger events one by one.
+In the data preview, you’ll see the currently selected trigger event.
+For the first trigger, only the forward arrow is available to navigate to the second trigger; for the last trigger, only the backward arrow is shown.

-For leaving the trigger mode we can right-click on the recorder to zoom out to the full region.
+To exit trigger mode, simply right-click on the recorder and select zoom out to full region.

 'Fast on trigger, slow otherwise' triggered data file

-If we acquire similar data with this strategy and reload it, we can see from the picture below that we have reduced data also for the regions without trigger events.
+If you acquire similar data using this strategy and reload it, you'll notice in the preview below that data has also been reduced for the regions without trigger events.

 How to replay the data file?

-In any instrument, it is possible to replay the data in real-time, faster or slower.
+In any instrument, it is possible to replay the data in real time, either faster or slower.

 Start/Stop,